 Although it is the second largest country in Africa in terms of area, the DR Congo has few paved roads, and the water supply and power supply are poor.
-Many parts of the country only have a basic level of health care and education thanks to the work done by church organisations, non-governmental organisations and international development agencies.
-The majority of the Congolese people live in extreme poverty, and nearly one in ten children dies before reaching the age of five.
+The only reason many parts of the country have a basic level of health care and education is thanks to the work done by faith-based organisations, non-governmental organisations and international development agencies.
+It is difficult to judge the real extent of the crisis since there is a lack of reliable statistical data.